KrzysztofDamianBasior/trickyplay-api/README.md

 * spring-boot-starter-test: starter module that provides a quick and easy way to write tests for your Spring Boot application.
 It includes all the necessary dependencies for building unit and integration tests, such as JUnit, Spring Test, and AssertJ.
 By using spring-boot-starter-test, you can quickly create unit tests that can run in isolation as well as integration tests that will bootstrap Spring context before executing tests.
 * spring-security-test: module that provides support for testing Spring Security applications.
 You can use @WithMockUser annotation to test your application with a mock user.
 You can also use @WithAnonymousUser annotation to test your application with an anonymous user.
 * spring-boot-devtools: module that provides a set of tools to enhance the development experience.
 Spring-boot-devtools provides features such as automatic restarts and live reloads.
 Whenever files change in the classpath, applications using spring-boot-devtools will cause the application to restart.
 The benefit of this feature is the time required to verify the changes made is considerably reduced.
+* spring-boot-starter-actuator: Spring Boot Actuator is a powerful sub-project of the Spring Boot Framework that provides production-ready features for monitoring and managing your application in a convenient way.
+Actuator brings operational information about your running application to the forefront.
+It offers features like health checks, metrics gathering, and more.
+The main benefit is that you get these production-grade tools without having to implement them yourself.
+Actuator exposes this information through HTTP endpoints or JMX beans.
+Actuator provides several built-in endpoints that allow you to monitor and interact with your application.
+Some useful endpoints include: health (provides basic application health information- whether the application is up or down), metrics (exposes various metrics about your application- memory usage, request counts, etc.), info (displays arbitrary application information), environment (exposes properties from Spring’s ConfigurableEnvironment), auditevents (shows audit events information for the current application), loggers (allows you to manage logging levels dynamically)
+* micrometer-registry-prometheus: Micrometer is a powerful library for collecting application metrics in Java-based applications.
+It provides a consistent way to instrument your code and expose metrics for monitoring and observability.
 * mysql-connector-java: JDBC driver for MySQL that allows Java programs to connect to a MySQL database.
 It is the official JDBC driver for MySQL and is developed by Oracle.
 The driver provides support for all the standard JDBC features, including transactions, prepared statements, and stored procedures.
 * jjwt: is a Java library that provides JSON Web Token creation and verification.
 JJWT is a pure Java implementation based exclusively on the JOSE Working Group RFC specifications.
 It supports all the standard JWT features, including signing, encryption, and claims.
 * liquibase-core: module that provides the core functionality for managing database changes.
 By using liquibase-core, you can quickly create a changelog file that describes changes to your database schema over time.
 The module provides support for all the standard Liquibase features, including rollback, diff, and updateSql.